fullstack-development/developers-roadmap/frontend/middle-4/fp.md

 ## Continuation Passing Style
 * What is Continuation?
 Why is it called Continuation Passing Style?
 * How would you form `if` function with CPS?
-* Is processes written in CPS form recursive or iterative? (see definitions in SICP)
+* Are processes written in CPS form recursive or iterative? (see definitions in SICP)
-* How CPS allow "early exit"?
+* How does CPS allow "early exit"?
-* How CPS allow "multiple return"?
+* How does CPS allow "multiple return"?
-* How implement coroutines with CPS?
+* How to implement coroutines with CPS?
-* How implement backtracking with CPS?
+* How to implement backtracking with CPS?
 * What is `call/cc`?
 * Why isn't `call/cc` supported out-of-the-box in standard JavaScript?
-* What are dangerous with using `call/cc`?
+* Why is it dangerous to use `call/cc`?
 Give as many examples, as possible
-* Why `call/cc` "reifying" the current continuation?
+* Why does `call/cc` "reify" the current continuation?
 * How to implement "short-circuit" (early exit) from fold (a.k.a. reduce) using `call/cc`?
 * How to implement cycles (like for/while) with `call/cc`?
 * Why the next proposition is important "the continuation passed to `call/cc` argument is in tail position in the `call/cc` call"?
   * Example:
   * `(let f (call/cc (lambda (k) (k 42))))`
   * Here we have `k` in the tail position of the whole `f`.
-* How continuations can reify call-stack?
-Is there possible in every language?
+* How can continuations reify call-stack?
+Is that possible in every language?
-* How continuations can be implemented for JavaScript using exceptions?
+* How could continuations be implemented for JavaScript using exceptions?
 Is it possible to support `call/cc` with a such approach?
 * What are delimited continuations?
-Why is it called so?
+Why are they called so?

 ### Resources:
 * [By example: Continuation-passing style in JavaScript](http://matt.might.net/articles/by-example-continuation-passing-style/)